Category Commonly confused words

 Reading Time: 2 minutesQuit and Quite: Understanding Their Synonyms “Quit and Quite” – Definition and Part of Speech The phrases quit and quite serve distinct purposes in English: Quit: As a verb, it means to stop doing something or leave a place or position.
 It can also function as a noun referring to the act of stopping.
 Example […]

-Fun and Funny: Meaning, Synonyms, and Usage
+Sole and Soul: Meaning, Synonyms, and Usage